Registration exemptions

 When you do not have to register but choose to

 You will be considered exempt and do not have to register if you meet one of the exemption criteria below.
-The exemption must cover all the childcare you provide at the premises (see the section on if you are already registered).
+You can only apply one exemption.
+This exemption you choose to apply must cover all of the care you provide and for all of the children you care for (see the section on if you are already registered).

 Exemptions

-Looking after children at home is also known as childminding or childcare ‘on domestic premises’.
+Looking after children in a home is also known as childminding or childcare ‘on domestic premises’.
 The home can be your own or someone else’s.

 You do not have to register if you:

-• are a nanny, looking after children of any age from up to two families in the home of one of the children
+- are a nanny, looking after children of any age from up to 2 families in the home of one of the children (nannies can care for children of multiple families as long as they are not caring for children of more than 2 families at any one time)

-• look after a friend’s children for less than 3 hours a day for some payment
+- look after children of a friend or multiple friends, for less than 3 hours a day for some payment

 2. Tutoring, coaching and clubs (activity-based provision)